-Plant Evolution and Systematics involves learning and understanding methodologies for measuring and studying plant biodiversity on levels from the microbiological to the global.
+Plant Evolution and Diversity involves learning and understanding methodologies for measuring and studying plant biodiversity on levels from the microbiological to the global.
 This concentration involves work and research associated with the understanding of plant ancestry through classification (systematics), accomplished with the use of modern-day models in the field of informatics.
 Coursework is focused around the evolutionary relationships between plants and the classification and cataloging of plant families based on these relationships.
 This knowledge and understanding of the plant world connects to international and current natural affairs, aiding in the understanding of both geological and current matters, across almost any field of science.
 To be active in the field of systematics, one must have an interest in understanding plants and their evolutionary background.
 Activities such as nature walks, starting your own personal garden, or a simple curiosity about the origin of plant species might be great indicators that Plant Evolution and Systematics is the concentration for you.

 If you are intellectually curious, thoughtful and open-minded, this concentration will allow you to explore countless career opportunities, including: